onlyfaker/Higher_lower_game/README.md

 ## 📋 Requirements

 - Python 3.6 or higher
+- # Higher Lower Instagram Game
+A command-line game that challenges players to guess which Instagram user has more followers, written in Python.

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available under the [MIT License](LICENSE)..